m15r/react-native-wiz/README.md

 # React Native Wiz
 A beautiful Wizard for React Native

-__This is work in progress can can not yet be considered stable.
+__This package is in early development and experimental.
 Use at your own risk.__

 Installation
 ---